dedoai/ddai-web-site/content/en/about.md

  title: Our Team
  members:
  - name: Luca Viviani
-   descr: the visionary CEO
+   descr: Founder & CEO
-   img: "/images/home/home-hero-bg-1.webp"
+   img_: "/images/about/members/lv.webp"
  - name: Marco Visibelli
-   descr: our CDS with over 16 years in AI
+   descr: CDS
-   img: "/images/home/home-hero-bg-1.webp"
+   img_: "/images/about/members/mv.webp"
  - name: Ivan Di Lelio
-   descr: the innovative CTO
+   descr: CTO
-   img: "/images/home/home-hero-bg-1.webp"
+   img_: "/images/about/members/idl.webp"
  - name: Emanuele Costa
-   descr: "our crypto and data architect, among others"
+   descr: Crypto and Data Architect
-   img: "/images/home/home-hero-bg-1.webp"

- t2: "Together, we are dedicated to creating a platform that not only addresses the current challenges in data exchange but also sets the foundation for a sustainable, data-driven future."
+   img_: "/images/about/members/ec.webp"

 values:
  title: Our Values
  items:
   - title: Empowerment
-    txt: "We believe in empowering data producers by ensuring they have control over their data and can benefit from its value."
+    txt: "We give data producers control and the ability to profit from their data."
-    icon: ""
+    icon: "/assets/images/icons/about-empowerment-icon.webp"
   - title: Transparency
-    txt: "Our commitment to transparency is unwavering, whether it's about data transactions or how our platform operates."
+    txt: "We're dedicated to transparency in all aspects, from data transactions to platform operations."
-    icon: ""
+    icon: "/assets/images/icons/about-transparency-icon.webp"
   - title: Innovation
-    txt: "At the heart of dedoAI is innovation, driving us to explore new technologies and methodologies to enhance data exchange."
+    txt: "We continuously explore new technologies to improve data exchange."
-    icon: ""
+    icon: "/assets/images/icons/about-innovation-icon.webp"
   - title: Community
-    txt: "We are building a community where everyone, from data producers to consumers, can thrive in a mutually beneficial ecosystem."
+    txt: " We create a thriving ecosystem for both data producers and consumers."
-    icon: ""
+    icon: "/assets/images/icons/about-community-icon.webp"

 vision:
  title: Our Vision for the Future
- text: Imagine a future where data isn't just a commodity but a driving force for economic empowerment and innovation.
-This is the future dedoAI is committed to creating.
-With our cutting-edge technology and community-focused approach, we are on the path to revolutionizing the data economy.
-Join us as we pave the way for a world where data is democratized, and its true value is realized by all.
+ text: "Imagine a future where data drives economic empowerment and innovation.
+At dedoAI, we're committed to making this a reality.
+With advanced technology and a community focus, we're revolutionizing the data economy.
+Join us in democratizing data and unlocking its true value for everyone."

 ---
 {{< wrap >}}